Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/IntroductionToSolweigNYC.rst

        Settings for the Wall height and aspect plugin.

 #.
-Re-open the SOLWEIG plugin and use the settings shown below.
-You will
+Re-open the SOLWEIG plugin and use the settings as shown below. **NOTE** Remember to change UTC time to *-5* (figure not updated).
-   use the GUI to set one point in time (i.e. a summer hour in Gothenburg, Sweden) hence, no input meteorological file is needed for now.
+   You will use the GUI to set one point in time (i.e. a summer hour in Gothenburg, Sweden) hence, no input meteorological file is needed for now.
 No information on vegetation and ground cover is added for this first try.
 Click **Run**.